1) The Slam Dunk Contest

 2) Morning shoot-arounds

-It’s ubiquitous now at every level of basketball and feels like it’s been a staple forever but the concept of the morning shoot-around had to start somewhere with someone.
+It’s feels like it’s been a ubiquitous staple forever but the concept of the morning shoot-around had to start somewhere with someone.
 That someone was Bill Sharman, a Hall of Fame player with the Celtics who transitioned into coaching in the early ’60s.
-In his first gig, as coach of the Cleveland Rebels of the short-lived ABL, he started to toy with the idea of gathering his players on game-day mornings to practice shooting and walking through some set pieces.
-He opted not to deploy it during his time coaching the Warriors in the late ’60s but revived the idea soon after when he took over for the Los Angeles Stars of the ABA.
-Sharman soon found that not only did these informal sessions (the specific terminology of “shoot-around” would not actually be applied until the late ’70s) help focus his players and allow him to give them some extra coaching and scouting lessons, but it also let them burn off some energy and come back more relaxed for the actual games.
-Whatever the reasoning or terminology, the strategy worked, and Sharman was named Coach of the Year in ’69-’70, then led the (then Utah) Stars to the ABA title in ’70-’71.
+In his first gig as coach of the Cleveland Rebels of the short-lived ABL, he started to toy with the idea of gathering his players on gameday mornings to practice shooting and walk through some set pieces.
+Sharman expanded these informal sessions when he took over as coach of the ABA Los Angeles Stars, finding it helped players focus and lock in for the night’s game.
+While the etymology specifics of the term “shoot-around” is unknown (it likely was coined a few years later), it was undoubtedly successful for Sharman, who was named Coach of the Year in ’69-’70 and led the Stars to the 1971 ABA title.
 He was soon after hired by the Lakers and brought his informal game-day practices with him.
-When the Lakers rattled off a record 33 straight wins in ’71-’72 en route to a dominant title victory, the shoot-around started to become common practice around the NBA and soon enough every coach was utilizing the concept in one way or another.
+When the Lakers rattled off a record 33 straight wins in ’71-’72 en route to a dominant title victory, the shoot-around quickly became common practice around the NBA.

 3) Pro basketball in the Southern U.S.

 For its first few decades of existence, pro basketball was something of a niche sport regionally, with fan interest limited to the Northeast, Pacific Coast, and pockets of the Midwest and Upstate New York.
 The NCAA had made incursions with powerhouse schools like Kentucky, Duke, and North Carolina, but in 1967 the most Southern pro teams were the Cincinnati Royals and Baltimore Bullets.
-That all changed with the ABA and its inaugural season that featured the New Orleans Buccaneers, Dallas Chaparrals, Houston Mavericks, and Kentucky Colonels.
-Soon enough, the ABA would spread franchises to Miami, Greensboro, San Antonio, Memphis, and Norfolk.
-The success of these teams varied, as did the size of their fan bases, but the NBA owners obviously took notice.
+The ABA bucked that trend, with its inaugural season featuring the New Orleans Buccaneers, Dallas Chaparrals, Houston Mavericks, and Kentucky Colonels.
+Soon enough, the ABA would create or relocate franchises to Miami, Greensboro, San Antonio, Memphis, and Norfolk.
+The success of these teams varied, as did the size of their fan bases, but NBA owners obviously took notice.
 The St. Louis Hawks moved to Atlanta in 1968, becoming the first NBA team in the traditional South.
-They were soon followed by the New Orleans Jazz (an expansion franchise) and Houston Rockets (moved from San Diego), setting the stage eventually for the Orlando Magic, Miami Heat, Charlotte Hornets, New Orleans Pelicans, and Memphis Grizzlies.
+They were soon followed by the New Orleans Jazz (expansion franchise) and Houston Rockets (moved from San Diego), setting the stage for eventual teams in Orlando, Miami, New Orleans, Memphis, and Charlotte.

 “It was a sharp decision by the ABA owners, who likely sensed an opportunity to usurp on NBA-level talent that wasn’t willing to wait four years to turn pro.”